davidrichard23/react-native-redux-parse/README.md

 In React Native 0.43 ``react-native/Libraries/react-native/react-native.js`` was renamed to ``react-native/Libraries/react-native/react-native-implementation.js``.
 The Parse JS SDK references the old file so it'll throw an unknown module error.

 It seems like the latest Parse SDK tried to fix this with a try statement but I still receive an error.
-The fix for now is to open ``node_modules/parse/lib/react-native/StorageController.react-native.js`` and change
+The fix for now is to open ``node_modules/parse/lib/react-native/StorageController.react-native.js`` and change these lines:

 ```javascript
 let AsyncStorage;